Power BI is a reporting and business intelligence tool.

 - Download the exported file following your browser prompts.

-While we’re in transition, it’s possible that your report has not been migrated to Power BI yet.
-It’s also possible your report was renamed during the transition.
 The best person to ask about a specific report is the data steward for that area.
 They can help direct you to the correct report or request access to a completed report if needed.